-We have entered into an agreement with the Investment Adviser, or the Investment Adviser, or the Investment Agreement, under which the Investment Adviser, subject to the overall supervision of our board of directors, manages the day-to-day operations of, and provides investment advisory services to, us.
+We have entered into an agreement with the Investment Adviser, or the Investment Management Agreement, under which the Investment Adviser, subject to the overall supervision of our board of directors, manages the day-to-day operations of, and provides investment advisory services to, us.
 Mr. Penn, our Chairman and Chief Executive Officer, is the managing member and a senior investment professional of, and has a financial and controlling interest in, PennantPark Investment Advisers.
 PennantPark Floating Rate Capital Ltd., through the Investment Adviser, provides similar services to Funding I under its collateral management agreement.
-Funding I's collateral management agreement does not affect the management or incentive fees that we pay to the Investment Adviser on a consolidated basis.
-Under the terms of our Investment Management Agreement, the Investment Adviser:
+Funding I's collateral management agreement does not affect the management or incentive fees that we pay to the Investment Adviser:

-- · determines the composition of our portfolio, the nature and timing of the changes to our portfolio and the manner of implementing such changes; - · identifies, evaluates and negotiates the structure of the investments we make (including performing due diligence on our prospective portfolio companies); - · closes and monitors the investments we make; and - · provides us with such other investment advisory, research and related services as we may need from time to time.
+- determines the composition of our portfolio, the nature and timing of the changes to our portfolio and the manner of implementing such changes; - identifies, evaluates and negotiates the structure of the investments we make (including performing due diligence on our prospective portfolio companies); - closes and monitors the investments we make; and - provides us with such other investment advisory, research and related services as we may need from time to time.